SriniVest/Face-Recognition-and-Emotion-Analysis/README.md

 # Face Recognition and Emotion Recognition
 Real-time face detection and emotion/gender classification using fer2013/IMDB datasets with a keras CNN model and openCV.

+All the codes are in the 'src' folder.

 ## Instructions

 ### Run real-time emotion demo: